Ian Beale: Who Shot Phil?

-Departure and reintroduction alongside Cindy
+Hiatus and reintroduction alongside Cindy

 In August 2020, it was announced that Woodyatt would be taking an "extended break" from EastEnders.
 A show insider told Digital Spy that his departure would be "part of a big storyline" and that it is "unclear how long [his break] will be".
 Ian departed in scenes broadcast on 22 January 2021.
 In May 2021, Woodyatt made an appearance on The One Show, where he was asked how long his break would last.
 Woodyatt explained that he is starring in a theatre production until October 2021 and would then be attending his daughter's wedding in America; he did not know a specific date for his character's return, but stated it will be 2022 "at the earliest".
 In October 2021, he stated that his return will air in mid-2022.
-However, in November 2021, Woodyatt revealed that he had no plans to return to the show and did not know when or if he would be going back.
-He made an exception for the on-screen funeral of Dot Branning in December 2022, following the death of actress June Brown earlier that year.
+However, he made an exception for the on-screen funeral of Dot Cotton in December 2022, following the death of actress June Brown earlier that year.

-It was reported on 19 May 2023 that Woodyatt would be returning to the show on a permanent basis in a storyline accommodating the return of Cindy, who was to make a return after 25 years, resurrecting her character from the dead.
+It was reported on 19 May 2023 that Woodyatt would finally be returning to the show in a storyline accommodating the return of Cindy, who was to make a return after 25 years, resurrecting her character from the dead.
 It was confirmed by the BBC on 21 June 2023, following the airing of Cindy's return that, Woodyatt would indeed return on a permanent basis later in the summer alongside Collins.
-A day later, Ian made his onscreen return after two-and-a-half years away.
+A day later, Ian made his onscreen return after a two-and-a-half year hiatus.